 The Festival, which receives no government funding, is in part financially supported by charitable donations from “Friends of the Festival.”
 Since its founding, the Festival has had section 501(c)(3) charitable status under the Internal Revenue Code.

 As it has every fall since 1964 (except 1992 when Freedom Park was closed for renovation), the Festival returns this September.
-Two of Whitney’s children are still involved in the Festival – Julie serves as the Executive Director and Frank serves on the Board and is the former President.
-Frank’s best friend growing up in Charlotte, David Dalton is also on the board and a Past President.
+Whitney’s Daughter is still involved in the Festival – Julie serves as the Executive Director.

 Gene Payne, a former local cartoon editorialist, drew a scene with two ducks looking across the Freedom Park lake toward Festival-goers visiting artists tents, with the caption, “It must be some sort of migration each fall.”